junwatu/grid-sound-ambient/blogs/README.md

 The workflow for the user is:

-1. Click the **Load example** button to load sensor data into the text input or you can paste a single sensor snapshot JSON into the textarea from `apps/data/iot_music_samples.json` file.
+1. Click the **Load example** button to load sensor data into the text input, or you can paste a single sensor snapshot JSON into the textarea from the `apps/data/iot_music_samples.json` file.
 2. Click “Generate Music” to call.
-3. The app displays the generated prompt, a brief (expandable), and an HTML5 audio player.
+3. The app displays the generated prompt, a brief (expandable) description, and an HTML5 audio player.
-4. Optionally, You can open “View History” to fetch recent records and replay saved tracks.
+4. Optionally, you can open “View History” to fetch recent records and replay saved tracks.

-These are the server routes use by the client side UI:
+These are the server routes used by the client-side UI:

 | Method & Route              | Trigger in UI                          | Purpose                                      Consumes                                                   |
 |----------------------------|----------------------------------------|----------------------------------------------